nearform/nscale-workshop/ex5.md

 	- Build relevant container(s)
 	- System Deploy

-Pay particular attention to the fact that nscale will checkout repos using the sha of the latest commit, which will detach the HEAD.
+Pay particular attention to the fact that when building containers nscale, will checkout repos using the sha of the latest commit.
+This will detach the HEAD your repos.
+The danger is that you build containers which detaches the HEAD, edit code on an unreferenced branch, and then do a system compile which checks out the master branch in each repo.
+You could potentially lose work.

 **Tip:**
 	Before writing code that you are building into a container, do a git status of that repo to make sure the HEAD isn't detached or else you will be writing code on an unnamed branch.
 Checkout to master or another branch before proceeding.